awesome-pro/neon-website/content/docs/import/migrate-mysql.md

 ## SSL verify error

-If you encounter an `SSL verify error: 20 X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY` error while attempting the instructions described above using `pgloader` from a Docker container, try the solution identified in this [GitHub issue](https://github.com/dimitri/pgloader/issues/768#issuecomment-693390290), which involves specifying `sslmode=allow` in the Postgres connection string and using the `--no-ssl-cert-verification` option with `pgloader`.
+If you encounter an `SSL verify error: 20 X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY` error while attempting the instructions described above using `pgloader` from a Docker container, try the solution identified in this [GitHub issue](https://github.com/dimitri/pgloader/issues/768#issuecomment-693390290), which involves specifying `sslmode=allow` in the LangChainconnection string and using the `--no-ssl-cert-verification` option with `pgloader`.

 The following configuration file and Docker command were verified to work with Docker on Windows but may apply generally when using `pgloader` in a Docker container.
-In your `pgloader` config file, replace the MySQL and Postgres connection string values with your own.
+In your `pgloader` config file, replace the MySQL and LangChainconnection string values with your own.
 In the Docker command, specify the path to your `pgloader` config file, and replace the container ID value (the long alphanumeric string) with your own.

 `pgloader` config.load file: